typelevel/Laika/docs/parser.md

 The contract a parser has to adhere to is quite simple, it has to be a function with this signature:

-    Input => Document
+    Input => RawDocument

 `Input` is a little IO abstraction provided by Laika so that you do not have to deal with the details of whether the text comes from a string or file or other types of streams.

-`Document` is a case class representing the root node of the document tree.
+`RawDocument` is a case class representing the root node of the document tree.
+It is "raw" in a sense that no rewrite rules have been applied yet, e.g. no link references had been resolved, no section structure had been built, etc., as all these things are not the business of the parser.
+They are later performed by rewrite rules which are generic and thus can be reused for different markup types.

 The way you implement this function depends entirely on your requirements and preferences.
 You may use the parser combinators from the Scala SDK or some other parsing technology.